gogaz/barnabAI/README.md

    - Go back to **OAuth & Permissions**
    - Click **Reinstall to Workspace** (or **Install to Workspace** if not yet installed)
    - Authorize the app with the new event subscriptions

-#### 3.5 Enable Agent mode

-This enables the new Slack Agents interface, which allows the bot to be used in a sidebar and have AI-like direct messages.

 ### 4. GitHub OAuth App Setup